Including related provincial credits and benefits

 Was the deceased married or living common-law?

-If the deceased recipient's GST/HST credit included an amount for a spouse or common-law partner, that spouse or common-law partner can ask to get any remaining GST/HST credit payments for himself or herself and for any of their children.
-If the surviving spouse or common-law partner did not file an income tax and benefit return for the previous year, he or she has to do so and apply for the credit on that return.
+If the deceased recipient's GST/HST credit included an amount for a spouse or common-law partner, the CRA will automatically determine that spouse or common-law partner's eligibility for the remaining GST/HST credit payments for himself or herself and for any of their children.
+If the surviving spouse or common-law partner did not file an income tax and benefit return, he or she has to do so to get the credit.

 Was the deceased single, separated, divorced, or widowed?